liip/directus-seeder/README.md

 You can set a different directory in the `knexfile.js` file.

 ## Available helper functions

 ### `seed()`

-The seed function should be called like this:
+The seed function is used to seed data into the database:

 ```js
 const { seed } = require('directus-seeder');